mallond/rules-status/README.md

 A dynamic Document Object Model B-Tree indexed based Status Engine.
 Simplistically designed to accommodate different domain models by extending the base schema.
-Scalable Vertically in a Big Data fashion, using MongoDB as the main driver for peta byte organic growth.
+Scalable vertically in a Big Data fashion, using MongoDB as the main driver for peta byte organic growth.
 B-Tree efficient for access, as speed is a requirement.
 Light dynamic Document Object model for differing Business Domain Solutions.
+Pragmatic.

+"End in Mind" - Stephen Covey
+What needs to be measured,
+Who needs to be measured,
+Why it needs to be measured,
+Who is the audience.

+In the old days of Data Processing, the end in mind was always the main onus on design.
+You could say the "Report is King."
+Somewhere, the UI got all the fan fare.
+And people just forgot what is important.
+I belive that Data Processing is back with a vengence, and this little language called JavaScript, along with a very Data Processing centric DB, called MongoDB, will take back the effecencies, and the reason that Buesiness need Pragmatic Soutions.

 Types of Status: